pablodecm/phd_thesis/src/103_chapter_3.md

 of classical parameter estimation is the range of values for a given parameter which, upon repeated trials, would contain the true value $100(1-\alpha)\%$ of the times.
-The concept of confidence interval can also be extended a confidence region when a multi-dimensional parameter vector is considered.
+The concept of confidence interval can also be extended to confidence region when a multi-dimensional parameter vector or several disjoint intervals are considered.
 While the definition of confidence interval  based on its coverage properties is rather simple, its construction based on a set of observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$